Kathy Lueders: Early life

-Lueders grew up in Japan.
+Lueders grew up in Japan, and attended the American School In Japan for a portion of her school years.
 Her family was living in Tokyo when the 1969 Apollo 11 Moon landing occurred.
 She remembers her dad waking the whole family up for the event.
 She read Isaac Asimov while growing up.

 In her undergraduate degree Lueders studied business, as she originally had aspirations to work on Wall Street.
 During her senior year, however, she wanted to switch to engineering after seeing her roommate study it.
 She became "interested in engineering because it gave me the tools to solve problems and work on something bigger."

 Lueders earned her bachelor's degree of Business Administration in finance from the University of New Mexico in 1986.
 She also has a Bachelor of Science (1993) and Master of Science (1999) in industrial engineering from New Mexico State University.

 Career

 NASA

 Lueders began her NASA career as a co-op in 1992 in the safety and mission assurance office as a quality engineer at the White Sands Test Facility while still a student at New Mexico State.
 As only the second woman to work at the facility, after graduation Lueders started as the depot manager of the Space Shuttle program Orbital Maneuvering System and Reaction Control Systems.
 She was the Commercial Orbital Transportation Services Integration manager.
 She has also held several managerial positions within the International Space Station Program Office at NASA Johnson Space Center in Houston, Texas.

 She also managed the commercial cargo resupply services (CRS) to the space station and was responsible for NASA's oversight of international partner spacecraft visiting the space station, including the European Space Agency's Automated Transfer Vehicle, the Japan Aerospace Exploration Agency's H-II Transfer Vehicle, and the Russian space agency Roscosmos' Soyuz and Progress spacecraft.
 She went to Kennedy Space Center as the acting Commercial Crew (CCP) Program Manager in 2013, and was selected as the head of the office in 2014.
 As this was NASA's first venture into commercial human spaceflight, Lueders brought her knowledge and experience from CRS to the formation and management of CCP.